-As a parent, I didn’t want my children to grow up with medical-dental fates.
-And since I imagine that neither would any other parent, I created the Whole Health Kids Program.
+As a parent, I didn’t want my child, or any child, to grow up with nasty medical-dental fates.
+Whole Health Kids Program.

 I’d love to share with you a story with you about two of my patients, if you will indulge me, the moral of these stories and how they may help your children, will become clear near the end.